 - Identity and Contact Data from publicly availably sources such as Google, LinkedIn, Facebook, Twitter, Companies House and the Electoral Register.

-- Identity and Contact Data from people and companies who have a current or proposed relationship with you and who introduce us.
+- Identity and Contact Data from people and companies who have a current or proposed relationship with you and who introduce us, including recruitment firms.

 4. HOW WE USE YOUR PERSONAL DATA

-- Where we need to comply with a legal or regulatory obligation – this is particularly relevant in relation to our brokerages, which are both regulated entities.
+- Where we need to comply with a legal or regulatory obligation – this is particularly relevant in relation to our brokerages, which are both regulated entities and this includes using and testing various monitoring services.

 We have set out below, in a table format, a description of all the ways we plan to use personal data, and on which of the legal bases we rely to do so.
 We have also identified what our legitimate interests are, where appropriate.